cassmarcussen/cassmarcussen/README.md

 I am a senior at Columbia University studying Computer Science and Mathematics.
 Within Computer Science, my interests lie in theoretical computer science and artificial intelligence.
 Particularly, I am very interested in Complexity Theory, Property Testing, and Information Theory.
 Within Mathematics, my interests lie in Probability Theory and stochastic processes.

-I'm also passionate about open source code, machine learning, and the moral and ethical queries surrounding the use of artificial intelligence.
-A fun fact about me is that I play the cello.

 To contact me, please email me at cem2242@columbia.edu.

 <!--